Day of the Vow: History

 Jan G. Bantjes (1817–1887), Clerk of the Volksraad and Pretorius' secretary-general, indicates that the initial promise was to build a House in return for victory.
 He notes that Pretorius called everyone together in his tent, (the senior officers) and asked them to pray for God's help.
 Bantjes writes in his journal that Pretorius told the assembly that he wanted to make a vow, "if everyone would agree" (Bailey 2003:24).
 Bantjes does not say whether everyone did agree.
 Perhaps the fractious nature of the Boers dictated that the raiding party held their own prayers in the tents of various leading men (Mackenzie 1997:73).
 Pretorius is also quoted as wanting to have a book written to make known what God had done to even "our last descendants".

 Pretorius in his 1838 dispatch mentions a vow (gelofte) in connection with the building of a church, but not that it would be binding for future generations.

 Contrary to Pretorius, and in agreement with Bantjes, Cilliers in 1870 recalled a promise (belofte), not a vow, to commemorate the day and to tell the story to future generations.
 Accordingly, they would remember:

 Cilliers writes that those who objected were given the option to leave.
 At least two persons declined to participate in the vow.
 Scholars disagree about whether the accompanying English settlers and servants complied (Bailey 2003).
 This seems to confirm that the promise was binding only on those present at the actual battle.
 Mackenzie (1997) claims that Cilliers may be recalling what he said to men who met in his tent.

-Up to the 1970s the received version of events was seldom questioned, but since then scholars have questioned almost every aspect.
+Up to the 1970s, the received version of events was seldom questioned, but since then scholars have questioned almost every aspect.
 They debate whether a vow was even taken and, if so, what its wording was.
 Some argue that the vow occurred on the day of the battle, others point to 7 or 9 December.
 Whether Andries Pretorius or Sarel Cilliers led the assembly has been debated; and even whether there was an assembly.
 The location at which the vow was taken has also produced diverging opinions, with some rejecting the Ncome River site for (Bailey 2003).
 But despite some doubts, the Vow or Promise took place on the 9th Dec 1838 close to the Wasbank River as it states in Jan Bantjes's journal and certainly not at the site of The Battle of Blood River, 16th Dec 1838.

-Commemorations of the Day of the Vow
+Commemorations

 Disagreements exist about the extent to which the date was commemorated before the 1860s.
 Some historians maintained that little happened between 1838 and 1910.
 Historian S.P.
 Mackenzie argues that the day was not commemorated before the 1880s.
 Initial observations may have been limited to those associated with the battle at Ncome River and their descendants.
 While Sarel Cilliers upheld the day, Andries Pretorius did not (Ehlers 2003).